HW 1 - HTML

 First, we will need a title to tell our readers what they will be reading about

-- After the title, set the heading as “Steve Harrington”.
+- Give the webpage a heading.
 This should be a size 1 heading (hint: h1).

 Now, let's add a link that navigates the user to elsewhere on the web!
-Use the
+For example, you can use the

-<a> tag to add a link to the actual Wikipedia page from your wiki page.
+<a> tag to add a link to the actual Wikipedia page for your topic.

 <a> tag to see how you can make the new page open up in a new tab.